Updated: Jan 27, 2020

 Do you recognise this?
 It means seeing something that needs to be done but putting it off.

-This anxiety can be triggered by such things as fatigue causing irritability, self-criticism, feeling less than, and ultimately an overwhelming sense of not being able to cope.
+This anxiety can be triggered by things such as fatigue causing irritability, self-criticism, feeling less than, and ultimately an overwhelming sense of not being able to cope.
 As already mentioned in extreme cases it can cause depression.

 If you can relate to some of the content of this article, it is NOW that you need to take action and ask for some help to prevent any escalation of the emerging problem.
 As already stated, if you have noticed a tendancy to 'hold on to things' that causes stress & chaos in your home, do not procrastinate, if you do the problem will only get worse.